Liquidsoul/code-craftsman.fr/README.md

 I use [Fastlane](http://fastlane.tools) to define my deployment pipeline.
 Because the tools used here are in Ruby, I use [Bundler](http://bundler.io) to manage my dependencies.
+And to have a single point of entry that is available everywhere, I use `make`.

 Everything that follows must be run on the `source` branch.

-### Prerequisites

-First, run `setup.sh`.
-This will run `bundler` and install the tools locally just for the repo.

 ### Build

 To build the site into the `_site` folder use:

-    $ bundle exec jekyll build

-or

-    $ bundle exec fastlane build
+    $ make build

 ### Serve

 To serve the site run:

-    $ bundle exec jekyll serve

-or

-    $ bundle exec fastlane serve
+    $ make serve

-Note that in this case, you'll have to manually kill the jekyll instance.
-See the output for details.

 ### Deploy

 To deploy the site into its dedicated branch run:

-    $ bundle exec fastlane deploy
+    $ make deploy

+Once this is done, you'll have to push the changes to the remote to complete the deployment.

+### Other

+You can see all the available `make` commands using:

+    $ make help